 Demands for car parking associated with the on-site uses will depend largely on the nature of the businesses operating on the site, including hours of operation.

-Typical operation of the pharmacy will predominantly occur during weekday business hours, with the café and shop tenancies also expected to incorporate weekend trade.
+Typical operation of the pharmacy will predominantly occur during weekday business hours, with the café also expected to incorporate weekend trade.

 Short-Stay / Long-Stay Car Parking Demand